Pjiwm/mykanjilist-backend/README.md

 `/api/kanjilist/:id`
 Receives a single kanji list based on the ID

-`GET`
-`/api/kanjilist/user/:id`
-Receives all the kanji lists from a user based on the users ID

 `PUT`
 `/api/kanjilist/:id`
 Updates the kanji list with the corresponding ID